solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/01-Self-Guided.md

         ![Screenshot of the Create a new fork page in GitHub.](../../img/github-create-fork.png)

     4. The forked repo will open within your GitHub profile.

+    ## 2.2 Clone the Forked Repo

-On the GitHub page for your fork, select the **Code** button and then select the **Copy URL to clipboard** button next to the repo's HTTPS clone link:
+    1. On the GitHub page for your fork, select the **Code** button and then select the **Copy URL to clipboard** button next to the repo's HTTPS clone link:

         ![The GitHub Code menu is expanded and the copy button for the HTTPS clone link is highlighted.](../../img/github-code-clone-https.png)

-    5. Open a new command prompt and change directories to the folder in which you want to clone the repo (e.g., D:\repos).
+    2. Open a new command prompt and change directories to the folder in which you want to clone the repo (e.g., D:\repos).

-    6. Once in the desired directory, run the following `git clone` command to download a copy of your fork onto your local machine.
+    3. Once in the desired directory, run the following `git clone` command to download a copy of your fork onto your local machine.
 Ensure you replace the `<url_of_your_forked_repo>` token with the clone link you copied in the previous step.

         ```bash title=""
         git clone <url_of_your_forked_repo>
         ```

-    7. Once the repository has been cloned, change directories at the command prompt to the folder of the cloned repo, then run the following command to open the project in Visual Studio Code:
+    4. Once the repository has been cloned, change directories at the command prompt to the folder of the cloned repo, then run the following command to open the project in Visual Studio Code:

         ```bash title=""
         code .